To read the course descriptions, click here.

 The Education Department offers a disciplinary and interdisciplinary minor, undergraduate program leading to teacher certification in several fields, and a graduate program leading to the Master of Arts in Teaching degree.

 UNDERGRADUATE TEACHER CERTIFICATION PROGRAMS

 In all Hobart and William Smith certification programs, students learn to teach by teaching, and devote the majority of their course concentrations to academic study outside of the department.
-Students in teacher certification programs may major in almost any discipline or program offered by the Colleges, with the proviso that those seeking adolescent certification or certification to teach art must major in the subject area in which they wish to be certified (e.g., mathematics, chemistry, art, English).
+Students in teacher certification programs may major in almost any discipline or program offered by the Colleges, with the proviso that those seeking adolescent certification or certification to teach art or music must major in the subject area in which they wish to be certified (e.g., mathematics, chemistry, art, English).

 Students typically apply for admission to the undergraduate certification programs in the spring of their first year.
 Those admitted begin in their sophomore year.
 Students who are willing to complete student teaching during a ninth semester may apply as sophomores.
 Students who transfer into the Colleges are admitted on a rolling basis.
 Admission to the program is competitive and is based on good academic standing, demonstrated interest in teaching, and personal traits such as initiative, punctuality and responsibility.